 9. Ciavarella Denied Pension Benefits And Was Disbarred

-In 2019, 8 years after he got convicted, Ciavarella was disbarred by the Pennsylvania Supreme Court for his role in the Kids For Cash Scandal.
+In 2019, 8 years after he got convicted, Ciavarella was disbarred by the Pennsylvania Supreme Court.
+His role in the Kids For Cash Scandal prompted this.

 10. His Daughter Works Towards Helping Troubled Youths

-Among the 3 children of Ciavarella, his daughter Lauren Ciavarella Stahl, a lawyer works towards helping distressed youths.
+Among the 3 children of Ciavarella, his daughter Lauren Ciavarella Stahl, a lawyer works toward helping distressed youths.
 Some of them include those affected by the role of her father as a judge.
-In a documentary about the Kids For Cash Scandal, it was revealed that among the thousands of kids sent to juvenile centres by Ciavarella, a number of them have not found their footings in the society as some of the harsh sentencing had different impacts in them.
+In a documentary about the Kids For Cash Scandal, it was revealed that among the thousands of kids sent to juvenile centers by Ciavarella, a number of them have not found their footing in society.
+Some of the harsh sentencing obviously had different impacts on them.

-In addition, Stahl works with Hillary Transue, a former juvenile who was sentenced to a juvenile camp by Ciavarella for building a MySpace page that ridiculed her assistant principal in order to help youths facing problems, especially as a result of their sentencing by Ciavarella.
+In addition, Stahl works with Hillary Transue, a former juvenile who was sentenced to a juvenile camp by Ciavarella.
+Hillary was sentenced for building a MySpace page that ridiculed her assistant principal in order to help youths facing problems, especially as a result of their sentencing by Ciavarella.